TrainWeb.org Facebook Page

 Map: Ba 43 F 9 Topographic Maps

 Near photo center, the Seawall Branch splits from the Curtis Bay Branch and proceeds to serve the Fairfield and Wagner's Point industrial areas.
-The Seawall Branch is unsignalled, not counting the grade crossings of course.
-Curtis Bay yard is on the left.
+The Seawall Branch is unsignalled, not counting the grade crossings of course. like this one of Shell Road.
+Curtis Bay Yard is on the left.

 At the time of this photo, the dregs of Fairfield's shuttered 20th-century petrochemical plants lingered in the form of abandoned buildings, rusting equipment, layers of grime, and swamp-broken asphalt, where the streets were paved at all.